ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 License: https://www.dati.gov.it/content/italian-open-data-license-v20

-Content description: This dataset lists for each school building its location information according to Geographical Area (North, Sud, Isles), Region, Province and Municipality.
+Content description: This dataset lists the location of each school building according to the geographical area (north, south, isles), region, province and municipality.

 ### D4.3 (auxiliary dataset)

-ISTAT, 01 February 2018, Principali statistiche geografiche sui comuni - Superfici delle unità amministrative, Istat Archive (Also accessible through sparql end point in istat open data website), https://www.istat.it/it/archivio/156224
+ISTAT, 01 February 2018, Principali statistiche geografiche sui comuni - Superfici delle unità amministrative, Istat Archive (also accessible through SPARQL endpoint on ISTAT open data portal), https://www.istat.it/it/archivio/156224

 License: https://www.istat.it/it/note-legali

-Content description: Istat, with the purpose to describe geographical characteristics of the territory, shares elaborations based on data collected in census surveys or other sources, that refers to the principal units of territory that interests official statistics.
-In this dataset it is reported the surface (in km^2 and ha) of Italy, its regions, provinces and municipalities.
+Content description: With the purpose of describing the geographical characteristics of the Italian territory, ISTAT shares elaborations based on data collected from surveys and other sources.
+This dataset reports the surface of Italy (in km^2 and ha), alongside with its regions, provinces and municipalities.

-### D5 (mashup)  <!-- Siamo sicuri di volerlo inserire qui? -->
+### D5 (mashup)

 Dataset: [dataset link]
 Metadata: [metadata XML/RDF link]

-Content description:
+Content description: The dataset lists all Italian schools.
+For each school the following attributes are given: region, province, institute, name, address, buildings, evaluation.
+For each school building the dataset lists the available safety certificates.

-Metodology: The mashup of the datasets D1, D2, D4.2 was done semi-automatically through some python scripts, in particular using the Pandas library, that required the csv-version of the datasets.
-The script developed using pandas joined D4.2 and D2 through the keyword "CODICESCUOLA" and then again it joined the newly-created dataset with D1 through the keyword "CODICEISTITUTO".
-This version of D5 was called D5-alpha.
+Methodology: The mashup of datasets D1, D2, D4.2 was done semi-automatically using Python scripts and the library Pandas, which required a CSV version of the datasets as an input.
+The script developed using Pandas was able to align D2 and D4.2 through the property "CODICESCUOLA".
+The newly created dataset was then aligned with D1 through the property "CODICEISTITUTO".
+This version of D5 (in CSV format) was named D5-alpha.

+Here is the Python script developed:
 ```python
 import pandas as pd